 If you use the Fibonacci retracement tool on very small price moves it may not provide much insight.
 The levels will be so close together that almost every price level appears important.

 Fibonacci retracements provide some areas of interest to watch on pullbacks.
 They can act as a confirmation if you get a trade signal in the area of a Fibonacci level.
-Traders don't need to use them though.
-Play around with Fibonacci retracements levels and apply them to your charts.
+Traders don't need to use them.
+Play around with Fibonacci retracement levels and apply them to your charts.
 Incorporate them into your trading plan only if you find they help your trading.